jacksonbenete/email_terminal/README.md

 - mail: a array containing the following (key -> from, title, body)
 - - from: who send the message
 - - title: what you will see when listing the messages at terminal
-- - body: the actual message
+- - body: the actual message.
+You can break line by entering a double space '  '.

 The first key in the root doesn't matter since you'll be using the `id` field for the username (in the example bellow I've user a simple "1" for the first character), so if you want you can name it as the character name or the player name, but the key in the mail will be used to access the correct message with the `read` command function.